Chapter 18.22

 T. Timely Decision.
 Other than initial review for completeness, at each level of review or appeal, the decision shall be rendered in writing within sixty calendar days.
 The time period begins running when the application is complete (or is deemed complete because no notice of incompleteness has been given), or the notice of appeal has been filed, whichever applies.
 The timely decision requirement may be waived by the applicant or appellant.
 If a decision is not rendered within the required time, then the lower level decision shall be deemed affirmed.

 U. Appeal.
 Any decision on a sign permit application, or any other sign-related decision, may be appealed by any affected or interested person.
-Appeals go first to the Planning Commission, and then, if the appellant is still not satisfied, to the City Council, after which judicial review may be sought.
+Appeals go first to the Planning and Transportation Commission, and then, if the appellant is still not satisfied, to the City Council, after which judicial review may be sought.
 All appeals of sign-related matters shall generally be processed in accordance with Section 18.27.150, but subject to the timely decision rules of this chapter and the limitations on discretion.

 V. When Appeal Right Arises.
 The appeal right arises at the earlier of: